imrafaelmerino/java-fun/docs/README.md

 As you can see, to create a Lens or and Optional you just need to define the _get_ and _set_ actions.
 In lenses the get action returns the focus, whereas in optionals it returns the focus wrapped in a Java Optional since it may not exist.
-In java-fun the Optional optic is called Option, to not mix it up with the Java Optional.
+In java-fun the optional optic is called Option.

 And what about the modify action?
-It's created internally from get and set!
+It's created internally from _get_ and _set_!

-An important takeaway is how cumbersome to modify records is.
+Defining the _set_ action you may notice how cumbersome to create records is.
 They are immutable data structures and every modification means to create a new instance.
-This is other advantage that optics help you to cope with.
+And it's even more cumbersome when we have nested records.
+We'll see how composing optics can help us with this.

 Let's discuss the type of the most important actions of a lens and an optional, where S is the type of the whole structure and F the type of the focus:

 ```code